chrisrauch193/CS2006Practical4/README.md

 For the local game, all flags can be used apart from -i for IP and -p for the Port number.

   -t INTEGER    --target=INTEGER  The target for the game.
 Positive integer.
 Default to 5.
   -s INTEGER    --size=INTEGER    Size of board.
 Positive integer.
 Default to 19.
   -c COLOUR     --colour=COLOUR   The player colour.
 Black or White.
 Default is Human Player plays first and the game always starts with Black playing first
   -a BOOLEAN    --AI=BOOLEAN      Whether to play an AI.
 True or False.
+Defaults to True -d DIFFICULTY --AI Type=DIFFICULTY   Type of AI to play against.
+Basic Defensive or Aggressive.
-Defaults to True -r RULE     --rule=RULE       The variation of Gomoku to play.  the options are: Standard, Handicap, or Pente.
+  -r RULE       --rule=RULE       The variation of Gomoku to play.  the options are: Standard, Handicap, or Pente.
 Default game mode is Standard.
 Handicap adds the rule of three and three and four and four to the player playing as black.
   -l FLOAT      --limit=FLOAT     Time limit.
 Insert a time limit for the human players moves Positive floating point number.
 Standard limit is 20 seconds.
   -g BOOLEAN    --enable time=BOOLEAN  Enable time.
 True or False.
   -i STRING     --IP=STRING       IP address for multiplayer.
 Argument for the Client -p STRING     --port=STRING     Port for multiplayer.
 Argument for the Client and Server, Default is 12345.
   -h            --help            Show help.

 E.g. an example game could be setup as follows with command flags (Double Dashes after the executable name to allow command line flags).